A true Masonic signet ring is used as a seal to validate the authenticity of

 its owner.
 The word "Signet" comes from the word "Sign", meaning that the ring provides a symbol, a sign or a signature to officially stamp or mark important documents.

-While we are unsure of the exact date that Masonic rings began to be worn by the fraternity, Signet rings have been a part of religion in many cultures throughout history.
+While no one knows the exact date that Masonic rings began to be worn by the fraternity, Signet rings have been a part of royalty and religion in many cultures throughout history.

 In past eras, Signet rings were worn by Kings, Popes, Bishops, Roman Emperors